timas130/bonfire/CampfireSDK/README.md

 # CampfireSDK

-Library for integrating Campfire in the Android app
+Library for integrating Bonfire in an Android app

 License
 --------

-Copyright 2098 Sayzen Studio
+Copyright 2018 Sayzen Studio
+Copyright 2023 Bonfire Studio

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.